proforms-official/proforms-survey/Latest.md

   "isopen": true,
   "sections": [
     {
-      "title" *: "Experience Feedback",
+      "title *": "Experience Feedback",
-      "description" *: "Tell us about your experience.", "order_number" *: 1, // this is to know the arrangement of the sections, should be draggeble on thr fronetned "is_active": true,
+      "description *": "Tell us about your experience.", "order_number *": 1, // this is to know the arrangement of the sections, should be draggeble on thr fronetned "is_active": true,
       "media_type": "image",
       "media_url": "https://example.com/section-image.jpg",